-Many children on the spectrum need to have a space that they can call their own.
+Many humans on the spectrum need to have a space that they can call their own.
 This is especially true during holiday gatherings.
-Maybe keep one bedroom closed off and ready to be that safe space.
+If possible, keep one bedroom closed off and ready to be that safe space.
 Make sure that it’s close enough that you can easily check on them, but far enough away that they can get a break from the stimulus.

 Don’t force them into uncomfortable situations

 You don’t want to be forced into a situation that makes you uncomfortable, right?
 People on the spectrum are no different.
 Don’t make them hang out in the crowds of people, don’t force them to sing the carols, don’t force them to do things that will trigger them.
 Give them space.
 Allow them activities that they are comfortable with.